 MoDOT worked with rural transit systems to produce a second rural transit marketing campaign.
-As part of this campaign, television and radio advertising began in January 2008.
-MoDOT also procured rural transit intelligent transportation system design services to begin projects to increase transit service through scheduling efficiencies.
+As part of that campaign, television and radio advertising began in January 2008.
+MoDOT also procured rural transit intelligent transportation system design services to increase transit service through scheduling efficiencies.
+Meetings to identify specific ITS technologies and quantities took place in early October 2007.
+In September 2007, the Missouri Highways and Transportation Commission approved a \$12 million request in the fiscal year 2009 budget to increase rural transit service average to three days per week.